antjpcdrogas/chatGPTVoiceDiscBot/README.md

 # chatgptvoicediscbot ![Prettier Code Formatting](https://img.shields.io/badge/code_style-prettier-brightgreen.svg)

 > Discord bot that uses chatGPT under the hood.
-Prompts and answers using voice with(gTTS)
+Prompts and answers using voice with google text-to-speech(gTTS), OpenAI and Discord.
 > This is my first nodeJS attempt, only possible because of GitHub co-pilot.

 ## Installation